 Established, researched treatments for social anxiety

 Counselors and researchers have been developing and studying therapies for Social Anxiety Disorder since at least the early 1980's.
-They've found Cognitive Behavior Therapy (CBT) is effective.
+One with a lot of evidence for its effectiveness is Cognitive Behavior Therapy (CBT).
 That kind of counseling focuses on learning to challenge the kinds of counterproductive thoughts and beliefs that sustain anxiety, along with facing your fears in a systematic, manageable way.
-(Many of the articles on this site draw on CBT concepts.)
+(Several of the articles on this site draw on CBT concepts.)

 And while the core pieces of CBT for social anxiety are established, the treatment is always open to new ideas and developments to make it even more useful (nowadays it's not rare to see CBT programs that teach some emotion tolerance tools from Dialectical Behavior Therapy and mindfulness concepts from Acceptance and Commitment Therapy).